infracloudio/rancher-tf-aws/README.md

 # Add contents of your public key below
 aws_public_key = "CONTENTS_OF_YOUR_PUBLIC_KEY"
 aws_private_key_name = "NAME_FOR_YOUR_KEYPAIR"
+#
+# The default k8s project name is "k8srancher", if you want to overwrite this name,
+# uncomment the line below and use your own name
+#rs_proj_name = "YOUR_OWN_PROJECT_NAME"
 ~~~

 ### Steps to create kubernetes on rancher